 Prince of Liechtenstein

-Born on Valentine's Day in 1945, Hans-Adam II has reigned as prince of Liechtenstein since 1989.
-The Alpine country is tiny but rich.
-His family owns the Liechtenstein Global Trust, which is Europe's biggest family-owned private wealth firm.
-The prince's family has a centuries-old art collection, maintains its own bank and owns several castles.
+Born on Valentine’s Day in 1945, Hans-Adam II has reigned as prince of Liechtenstein since 1989.
+His family owns the Liechtenstein Global Trust, a private bank that caters to the ultra-wealthy from around the world.
+The prince also has a centuries-old art collection — a collectible investment more valuable than gold — and two palaces.

 Mohammed bin Rashid Al Maktoum Net Worth: $14 Billion